giovannibriones/osticket-prereqs/README.md

 </p>
 <br />
 <h3>&#9316; Enable IIS </h3>
-<p> Once the VM is open, we will have to install / enable IIS.
-Go to the Control Panel and open the programs applet.
-Under programs, select "Turn Windows features on or off".</p>
+<p> Once the VM is open, the next step is to install / enable IIS.
+For that, the Control Panel needs to be accessed and the programs applet opened.
+Under programs, "Turn Windows features on or off" needs to be selected.</p>
 <p> <img width="552" alt="6" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/adbf4223-9ff9-4101-a589-4ef0d8e7796b">

 </p>
-<p>Then you will have to enable and expand the following features:</p>
+<p>Then, enable and expand the following features:</p>
 <p><img width="295" alt="7" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/26ceaf15-fffc-4fc9-a36c-cf93a237a6b0">

 </p>